-We’ll be updating this page at key stages throughout the programme with our progress and will let you know how you can get involved.
+We’ll be updating this page at key stages throughout the programme with our progress and we'll let you know how you can get involved.

-You can receive updates by completing our online sign-up form or join us on our FutureNHS collaboration page.
+You can receive updates directly to your mailbox by completing our online sign-up form or join us on our FutureNHS collaboration page.